davisdude/mlib/README.md

     - `CircleY`: Number.
 The y location of the circle center.
     - `Radius`: Number.
 The radius of the circle.
     - `Points`: Table.
 A table containing all of the points of the polygon in the form of `( x1, y1, x2, y2, ... )`
-  - `MLib.Polygon.CircleIntersects( CircleX, CircleY, r, ... )`
+  - `MLib.Polygon.CircleIntersects( CircleX, CircleY, Radius, ... )`
     - `CircleX`: Number.
 The x location of the circle center.
     - `CircleY`: Number.
 The y location of the circle center.
     - `Radius`: Number.
 The radius of the circle.
     - `...`: Numbers.
 All of the points of the polygon in the form of `( x1, y1, x2, y2, ... )`
 - Returns:
-  - `true` if the circle and polygon intersects.
+  - `Collisions`: Table.
+The spots where the circle intersects the polygon if the circle intersects the polygon.
   - `false` if the circle and polygon don't intersect.
 - Example:
-  - Checks if a circle with a radius of 2 located on ( 3, 5 ) intersects with a polygon with points on ( 2, 6 ), ( 4, 6 ), ( 3, 8 ).
-It does.
+  - Checks if a circle with a radius of 2 located on ( 3, 5 ) intersects with a polygon with points on ( 3, 1 ), ( 3, 6 ), ( 7, 4 ).
+It does, at ( 3, 3 ) and ( 5, 5 ).
-    - `CircleIntersects = MLib.Polygon.CircleIntersects( 3, 5, 2, 2, 6, 4, 6, 3, 8 )`
+    - `Collisions = MLib.Polygon.CircleIntersects( 3, 5, 2, 3, 1, 3, 6, 7, 4 )`
   - Checks if a circle with a radius of 2 located on ( 3, 3 ) intersects with a polygon with points on ( 2, 6 ), ( 4, 6 ), ( 3, 8 ).
 It does not.
     - `CircleIntersects = MLib.Polygon.CircleIntersects( 3, 3, 2, 2, 6, 4, 6, 3, 8 )`